Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

 ### Persona
 Personas, simply put, are different entities within the organization at different roles and business deliveries.
 We are going to categorize them with the roles they are into and pain points they currently have and see how does IDP solve for each one of them.

-#### Developer
+- #### Developer
-* How to get started with my first project.
-Do I have a getting started guide or a scaffolder that does the job for me and i focus on business logic
+    * How do I get started with my first project, what are company's guidelines that I must comply with, what is the platform I can deploy my application to
-* I am already having my service deployed, now I want to move to cloud
+    * I am already having my service deployed, what are other alternatives do I have in place to deploy/scale my application.
-* new joiner, how can i get started in the firm
+    * How to check my Job/pipeline status and have basic visibility into my application/platform
+    * I just joined the firm, where do I start reading about org's objective and techstack and project dashboard/details.
-* I want some resources , ephemeral ones, to whom to reach, it is very time consuming
+    * I want to request some resources like cache, database, queues or just ephemeral test environment.
+Whom to reach and reduce time for provisioning.
-* so many tools to check job status, deployment status and current version canaries etc.

-#### Devops/Platform/Infra
+- #### Devops/Platform/Infra
-* There are so many tickets again to create these resources
+  * There are so many repetitive tickets for provisioning, could be automated and users can create their own with TTL
-* Orphaned test env again?
-* Overall visibility into system
+  * So many orphaned clusters/resources.
+How to charge back to teams and ensure deletion if breaches threshold.
+  * Holistic view of all the services and infrastrucutre of the whole org along with ownership and status.
-* automated service maturity notification for users.
+  * Automate/Self service for Service maturity and upgrades and codefreeze.
-* onboard new technology
+  * Ease of onboarding of new technology without impacting others.

-#### Team Lead
+- #### Team Lead
-* Which application needs my attention the most
+  * Which application needs my attention the most in case of load, service maturity etc.
-* Can I reduce the cost of this service.
-Can this be optimized
+  * How can I save money for a certain application, application insights.
+  * Ensuring delivery with compliance and org objectives and meeting the DORA metrics.

-#### Dept Lead
+- #### Dept Lead
   * How to enforce guardrails for my org
-* Are we inline with Firms goals and delivery
-* I need a code freeze, how can i do that across all org
+  * View service maturity and which team needs my attention support.
+  * Tech docs and team/product road map

 ## Service now serves the similar purpose, can we use it?
 Service now indeed is a great cataloging software for org's tech stack, incident management workflows and audits.
 We are not trying to replace Service now but using service now as golden source of truth